davidpaulsson/glyf/README.md

-Svenska Nyheter in new Chrome tab
+All Swedish news in new tab.